hsf-training/analysis-essentials/git/04-changes.md

 teaching: 20
 exercises: 0
 questions:
-- "How do I record changes in Git?"
+- How do I record changes in Git?
-- "How do I check the status of my version control repository?"
+- How do I check the status of my version control repository?
-- "How do I record notes about what changes I made and why?"
+- How do I record notes about what changes I made and why?
 ---
 # Tracking Changes

 {% objectives "Learning Objectives" %}
-- "Go through the modify-add-commit cycle for one or more files."
+- Go through the modify-add-commit cycle for one or more files.
-- "Explain where information is stored at each stage of Git commit workflow."
+- Explain where information is stored at each stage of Git commit workflow.
-- "Distinguish between descriptive and non-descriptive commit messages."
+- Distinguish between descriptive and non-descriptive commit messages.
 {% endobjectives %}

 First let's make sure we're still in the right directory.